 We ‘generally encourage’ people to consider various roles.
-For example on the last day of CAT Practitioner training we talk about various roles and encourage people to consider areas they are drawn to.
+For example on the last day of CAT Practitioner training we encourage people to consider areas they are drawn to.
 At that stage and later through mailouts, we invite all graduates to consider roles such as seminar facilitator or training therapist.

 We think this works relatively well for these roles but other roles are less open to this.
 For example, you may be less likely to say you’d offer a training day.
 Markers are more usually accredited supervisors or those who have started training as a supervisor.
-We aren’t always aware of who has completed supervision training so we may not approach you to be a marker.
 We would like to include people who are drawn to marking due to their experience, but are not yet supervisors.

 Inviting you to make a specific contribution

-We sometimes approach individuals and encourage them to become involved.
-For example your case study or essay may stand out and a marker may feel you could make a valuable teaching contribution.
+We sometimes approach individuals and encourage them to become involved due to their area of work and developing CAT applications.
 This could be through presenting case material, being a co-trainer on a course training day, or running a CPD event.
-Your work area or your approach might alert a supervisor or core trainer to a specific contribution you could make .

 You approaching us